29 Dec The story of Kuno

-It’s the end of 2019, and I think it’s a good moment to pause and reflect on how Kuno started, what it has become and possibly where it is headed.
+It’s the end of 2019, and it’s a good time to pause and reflect on how Kuno started, what it has become and where it is headed.

 It’s funny to refer to my business as “Kuno”, as it feels like I am talking about a separate entity or person, and I like that.
 Fact: Kuno was my great grandfather’s name.

 And so began Kuno’s journey into the world of accessible design.
-The process with the city to get this project approved was lengthy and not great.
-Again, the story is involved, and the main piece that I want to communicate is that we faced resistance and barriers throughout the process.
+The process with the city to get the triplex approved was lengthy and not great.
+The story is involved, and the main piece that I want to communicate is that we faced resistance and barriers throughout the permitting journey.
 The experience pushed me to join the city of Vancouver’s Persons with Disabilities Advisory Committee, as an advocate, because I knew that I could help make some kind of positive change.

 During the design process for my cousin’s house, I was reading everything I could regarding accessible design, absorbing theories and principles.
 It was a new area for me.
 I found some stained old books from the library, nothing terribly inspiring.
 I was convinced that we could make something accessible that didn’t look terrible.
 Pinterest revealed some good ideas, and I managed to blend concepts provided in CSA B651 with interior design that was bright, happy and inspiring.